-In order to collect at least one subjective rating for each stimulus, we will show each stimulus three times for a total of 816 720 audio clips, which will be divided into eight blocks (including separate blocks for the eyes-closed conditions) to give participants time to rest between them (including separate blocks for the eyes-closed conditions).
-In the eyes-closed blocks, the target auditory clips will be followed by the auditory instructions "Open your eyes" (whether or not those trials include the tasks).
-The repetitions in the auditory paradigm will allow for the noise-vocoded clips to become intelligible recognizable on the second and third presentations.
-This allows us to completely control for low- and high-level stimulus complexity (which is identical between trials) while allowing for differences in phenomenology to manifest (between unintelligible recognizable experiences).
+In order to collect at least one subjective rating for each stimulus, we will show each stimulus three times for a total of 720 audio clips, which will be divided into eight blocks to give participants time to rest (including separate blocks for the eyes-closed conditions).
+The repetitions in the auditory paradigm will allow for the noise-vocoded clips to become recognizable on the second and third presentations.
+This allows us to completely control for low-and high-level stimulus complexity (which is identical between trials) while allowing for differences in phenomenology to manifest between recognizable and unrecognizable experiences.
 In the eyes-closed blocks, the target auditory clips will be followed by the auditory instructions "Open your eyes" (whether or not those trials include the tasks).

 The order of all audio clips will be randomized across all blocks within eyes-open and eyes-closed conditions.
-On average, we estimate each rating/response to take approximately 2 seconds, and each block to take approximately 10.4 12.5 minutes (including a 1 minute break) for a total of 83.9 101 minutes.
-We anticipate the auditory paradigm to take 2.25 hours in total, including time for informed consent, instructions, EEG setup, questionnaires, training, and EEG setup and teardown.
+On average, we estimate each rating/response to take approximately 2 seconds, and each block to take approximately 12.5 minutes (including a 1 minute break) for a total of 101 minutes.
+We anticipate the auditory paradigm to take 2.25 hours in total, including time for informed consent, instructions, EEG setup, questionnaires, training, and EEG teardown.
 The visual and auditory paradigms will be randomized and counterbalanced across participants.
 The training session will include 1 instance of each stimulus class/category (not used in the actual task), for a total of 8 stimuli, presented 3 times each, for a total of 24 trials, 33% of which they will be tasked with the subjective and behavioral reports.